BadIdeaFactory/biffud.com/src/pages/people/bios/chris-zubak-skees.md

 lname: Zubak-Skees
 role:
   - overlord: true
-  - member: false
+  - member: true
   - accomplice: false
 avatar: chris-zubak-skees.jpg
 twitter: zubakskees
 github: chriszs
-quote: "Every day above ground is a great day.
-Remember that." - Pitbull
+quote: \"Every day above ground is a great day.
+Remember that.\" - Pitbull
-score: 100
+score: 1
 ---

 Chris is a computational journalist who works at the intersection of media, design and technology.